-The government and the North East agreed in December 2022 that they are minded to agree a devolution deal which will provide the area with new powers and funding to increase opportunities and living standards through inclusive growth and productivity improvements.
-A devolution agreement is contingent upon the North East proceeding through the steps necessary to meet the governance criteria for a Level 3 devolution deal.
+The government and the North East agreed in December 2022 that they were minded to agree a devolution deal which will provide the area with new powers and funding to increase opportunities and living standards through inclusive growth and productivity improvements.
+This deal was approved locally following a public consultation between January and March 2023.
+The deal agreed, which is worth £4.2bn over 30 years, means that decisions about investment in areas including transport, skills, housing and regeneration, which are currently made by central government, will not be made in the North East.